rk84/autofill/README.md

 ---

 ####Change Log
+##Please see the changelog.txt file for more details

+* 1.4.2   - Factorio Extended - Remote interface changes, Factorio Extended and Nucular added, cleaned up the sets a bit. squashed a few biters, Hotkey for toggling groups.
-1.4.1   - The NotEnoughTanks Release - More safety checks for when mods are removed, Added Tankwerks, MoCombat, Supertank, KSpower, Military5, IncindiaryMunitions, Artillery.
+* 1.4.1   - The NotEnoughTanks Release - More safety checks for when mods are removed, Added Tankwerks, MoCombat, Supertank, KSpower, Military5, IncindiaryMunitions, Artillery.
-1.4.0   - The No Limits release - More Hotkeys, more mods supported by default, General improvements, Advanced Tanks.
+* 1.4.0   - The No Limits release - More Hotkeys, more mods supported by default, General improvements, Advanced Tanks.
-1.3.18 -  The Tap, tap, tap release -Hotkeys!, Added some more of Bob's Stuff, Temporary fix for mods being removed causing crash.
+* 1.3.18 -  The Tap, tap, tap release -Hotkeys!, Added some more of Bob's Stuff, Temporary fix for mods being removed causing crash.
-1.3.17 - Added Bulldozer and Combat Drones.
+* 1.3.17 - Added Bulldozer and Combat Drones.
 Might have to do /c remote.call("af", "resetMod") if adding to an existing save.